 A year after Ford introduced its MyEnergi Lifestyle, the carmaker is launching its next iteration, the MyEnergi Lifestyle 2.0.
 While the original version of the MyEnergi Lifestyle has shown how energy-efficient living could help save money on appliances and fuel, the 2.0 iteration is intended to show that more money could be saved by storing energy.

-MyEnergi Lifestyle – which is a collaboration between Ford, Eaton, Infineon, SunPower and Whirlpool -- retrofitted the homes of two families with energy-efficient appliances and solar panels and a Ford C-MAX Energi plug-in hybrid vehicle.
-The program is aimed at demonstrating how a typical American family can substantially lower electricity costs while limiting its effect on the environment.
+A collaboration between Ford, Eaton, Infineon, SunPower and Whirlpool, the MyEnergi Lifestyle program saw the retrofitting of two homes with energy-efficient appliances, solar panels, and a Ford C-MAX Energi plug-in hybrid vehicle.
+It aimed to show that a typical American family could dramatically lower its electricity costs while limiting its environmental impact.

 On the other hand, MyEnergi Lifestyle 2.0 – as announced at the 2014 International CES – would go beyond employing home renewables, smart appliances and smart charging.
 MyEnergi Lifestyle 2.0 would integrate additional tools that would allow homes to store energy harvested from solar panels.
 This way, customers are given more ways to optimize their energy usage.
 Likewise, customers are provided with more ways to tap power for home operations even during outages.
 To this end, Ford is demonstrating an energy storage system from Sharp at the 2014 CES.